Scattering of massive particles from black holes and naked singularities: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Polish NCN grant 2019/35/O/ST9/03965.
-MW is supported by a~Ramón y Cajal grant RYC2023-042988-I from the Spanish Ministry of Science and Innovation.
+This work was supported in part by the Polish NCN grant 2019/35/O/ST9/03965.
+MW is supported by a Ramón y Cajal grant RYC2023-042988-I from the Spanish Ministry of Science and Innovation {and acknowledges financial support from the Severo Ochoa grant CEX2021-001131-S funded by MCIN/AEI/ 10.13039/501100011033.
+AK acknowledges support from the NCN/NAWA PRELUDIUM BIS 1 internship (no. PPN/STA/2021/1/00099) to the Institute of Physics at the Silesian University in Opava in autumn 2024.
+AK thanks the hosting institute for their hospitality.}